CREPORTFRAME only applies to published reports on the web. In Excel the text “CReportFrame” is returned.

 Now when publishing, the following is displayed:

 It is possible to have more than one frame per page.
-The following report is made up from 5 individual reports.
+The following report is made up of 5 individual reports.
 In Excel, it looks like:

 Report frames have been highlighted in black to help identify the width of the report.
 Reports to be used are in column B, with the corresponding heights specified in column J. In all CALUMO report instances, the toolbar has been hidden (through the inclusion of ?ht=true).
 When published, the report displays as: